 Fortunately it does not require the help of a 6-burner monster stove with an oven the size of a small Bed and Breakfast to acquire food in Ghana.
 You can go to Sweet Mother.
 She’ll cook for you.

-More weeks go by.
 The stove expert remains elusive.
 Let me not bore you with the details of what it takes to get the man back in my kitchen, but eventually he arrives, Smallboy at his side.
 Once again he begins taking things apart, all serious efficiency.
 At least that’s what it looks like.
 I watch.
-I am somewhat mechanically challenged, so I have no idea what I am looking at except thingies and wires and shiny bits.
+Somewhat mechanically challenged, I have no idea what I am looking at except thingies and wires and shiny bits.

 I want to be friendly and chat the man up a little, saying I’ll be really happy when I can use the oven again since I like to bake cakes for my husband.
 This so the man knows I’m a good wife and all.
 Being a good wife gets you points in lots of places.
 Being the quiet type, the repairman does not respond, or maybe he is just concentrating deeply on solving the problem and has tuned me out.
 He keeps on fiddling and I decide I’d better leave him to it for a few minutes.
 When I come back, he’s still messing around.